If you’re a snowbird, sunbird or frequent traveler, you need a Medicare plan that follows you wherever you go.

 If you fly south for the winter

 Medicare Cost plans, which are private health plans with extra benefits, can be a great choice.
-Some plans offer coverage outside of where you can typically go for care (called a service area) for several months at a time.
+If you need care while traveling, you can use your Original Medicare card and see any provider that accepts Medicare.
+However, some Cost plans offer a travel benefit that allows you to keep your coverage when you travel for several months at a time.
 Another bonus – many Cost plans also offer coverage for emergency and urgent care overseas.

-Medicare Advantage Plans, offered by private health plans, are another choice.
-Know that many of these plans require you to get care from specific doctors in your area (called a network).
-You’ll want to call the plan and ask about the coverage available when you’re traveling out of state.
-It will vary from plan to plan.
+Medicare Advantage plans, offered by private health insurance providers, are another great choice.
+Know that many of these options typically require you to get care from specific in-network doctors.
+You’ll want to call your insurance provider and ask about the coverage available when you’re traveling out of state.
+However, there are many Medicare Advantage plans that offer travel benefits – it just varies based on each plan.

 Some states, like Minnesota, offer Medicare Supplement plans.
-These plans help fill in the gaps that Original Medicare doesn’t cover and move with you.
-Once you’re a member with the plan, you can take your plan anywhere in the United States and keep your same coverage.
+These plans help fill in the gaps that Original Medicare doesn’t cover.
+With these plans, you can take your plan anywhere in the United States and keep your same coverage.

 If retirement means a permanent move